Ph-St/ph-st.github.io/icymi_philosophy/icymi_philosophy.md

 8. It follows every post in the Post-set (a) back to the originating server and counts reblogs, favourites, and replies.
 9. It follows every post in the Reblog-set (a) back to the originating server and counts reblogs, favourites, and replies.
 10. If the reblog or favourite comes from a FOLLOWEE account, it's being counted twice.
-11. It stores 7 posts in a database:
+11. It stores 12 posts in a database:
-    - (1) The two post in the Post-set with most reblogs plus favourites, if two posts have the same counts, the post with more reblogs is selected.
+    - (1) Four posts in the Post-set with most reblogs plus favourites, if two posts have the same counts, the post with more reblogs is selected.
     - (2) The post in the Post-set with most replies.
 The bot also blacklists the entire context of this post so that the same thread isn't boosted multiple times.
     - (3) The post in the Post-set with most favourites.
-    - (4) The post in the Boost-set with most reblogs plus favourites, if two posts have the same counts, the post with more reblogs is selected.
+    - (4) Two posts in the Boost-set with most reblogs plus favourites, if two posts have the same counts, the post with more reblogs is selected.
-    - (5) The post in the Boost-set with most reblogs by FOLLOWEES.
+    - (5) Two posts in the Boost-set with most reblogs by FOLLOWEES.
-    - (6) The post in the Boost-set with most favourites by FOLLOWEES.
+    - (6) Two posts in the Boost-set with most favourites by FOLLOWEES.
-12. Every 8 minutes, the bot boosts one of those 7 selected posts and removes it from the database.
+12. Every 17 minutes, the bot boosts one of those 12 selected posts and removes it from the database.

 ## TODO